header-langage

 Where b is the arbitrage profit percentage, p is the probability of full execution (estimated based on order book depth), q = 1 - p.

-Upper Limit: 50% of order book depth.
-Above this proportion, your order itself will significantly move the market.
+Upper limit: 50% of order book depth.
+Above this proportion, your order itself will substantially move the market.

 Market Rebalance: Low Buy All YES $11,092,286 + High Sell All YES $612,189 + Buy All NO $17,307,114 = $29,011,589